dnacpil/skint/README.md

 To assign a user an adminitrator role:

-1. Right click on the database RoastHiveApiMVC.db in Visual Code and choose open.
+1. Right click on the database skint.db in Visual Code and choose open.

 2. Locate the AspNetRoles table and right-click it.